Teradata/python-driver/README.md

 * `{fn teradata_require_fastload}` requires FastLoad for the `INSERT` statement, and fails with an error when the `INSERT` is not compatible with FastLoad.

 Your application can prepend other optional escape functions to the `INSERT` statement:
 * `{fn teradata_sessions(`n`)}` specifies the number of data transfer connections to be opened, and is capped at the number of AMPs.
-The default is the smaller of 8 or the number of AMPs. `CHECK WORKLOAD` is not yet used, meaning that the driver does not ask the database how many data transfer connections should be used.
+The default is the smaller of 8 or the number of AMPs.
+We recommend avoiding this function to let the driver ask the database how many data transfer connections should be used.
 * `{fn teradata_error_table_1_suffix(`suffix`)}` specifies the suffix to append to the name of FastLoad error table 1.
 The default suffix is `_ERR_1`.
 * `{fn teradata_error_table_2_suffix(`suffix`)}` specifies the suffix to append to the name of FastLoad error table 2.
 The default suffix is `_ERR_2`.
 * `{fn teradata_error_table_database(`dbname`)}` specifies the parent database name for FastLoad error tables 1 and 2.
 By default, the FastLoad error tables reside in the same database as the destination table.
+* `{fn teradata_govern_on}` or `{fn teradata_govern_off}` specifies whether Teradata workload management rules may delay or reject the FastLoad.
+Takes precedence over the `govern` connection parameter.

 After beginning a FastLoad, your application can obtain the Logon Sequence Number (LSN) assigned to the FastLoad by prepending the following escape functions to the `INSERT` statement:
 * `{fn teradata_nativesql}{fn teradata_logon_sequence_number}` returns the string form of an integer representing the Logon Sequence Number (LSN) for the FastLoad.
 Returns an empty string if the request is not a FastLoad.